RazSherf/RazSherf/README.md

-# Hi there 👋

 ## Education
-- **Bachelor's degree in Business Administration and Economics**
+- **B.Sc. in Information Systems**
-  Ariel University (2020-2023)
+  , The Academic College of Tel Aviv-Yaffo (2019 - 2022)
-- **DevOps Course**
+- **DevSecOps Course**
-  RT-ED College, Tel Aviv (2023-2024)

-I'm always looking for new opportunities to learn and grow in the DevOps field.
-If you're looking for someone with a strong technical background, quick learning ability, and capability to work under pressure, I'd love to connect!
+  Bar-Ilan University (2024-2025)

+Frontend developer shifting focus to DevOps with a development background

 ## Languages and Tools:
 <p align="left">